Academic and Progress Notice & Separation Appeal Process

 • Not enrolled in spring: Students must appeal by submitting a petition to the Committee on Exceptions.
 If they do not enroll and their petition is not approved, they will be separated.

-Spring Separation
+Spring Pause

 • Enrolled in summer: Students on Academic or Progress Notice can continue without submitting an appeal, but only for the summer session.